MatthieuFP/VGAMT/data/README.md

 ```
 cd ./data
 ```

 #### Text-only data

-Please download data from the [open parallel corpus](https://opus.nlpl.eu/).
-To reproduce our results, you must preprocess data in the following way:
+Please download data from the [open parallel corpus](https://opus.nlpl.eu/) to ./text-only/${SRC}-${TGT} folders.
+We used OpenSubtitles_v2018, Books_v1 (not available in cs), Wikipedia_v1.0, TED2020_v1 and TED2013_v1.1 (not available in cs) for our experiments.
+To reproduce our results, you must preprocess data in the following way (WARNING!
+It could be long):

 ```
 git clone https://github.com/moses-smt/mosesdecoder.git